Mary traveled with Joseph on a donkey

 More Information:

-We do not know the name or breed of the donkey that was used to carry Mary, who was pregnant at the time with Jesus.
+We do not know the name or breed of the donkey that carried Mary, who was pregnant at the time with Jesus.

-The trip from Nazareth to Bethlehem could have taken 4-6 days by foot to cover the 120 km or 75 mile journey.
+The trip from Nazareth to Bethlehem could have taken four to six days on foot to cover the 120 km (75-mile) journey.

-Traveling in winter, e.g. December, would be unlikely because of the cold and rain.
+Traveling in winter, such as December, would have been unlikely because of the cold and rain.

-If the census was taken over a period of time, then Joseph and Mary could have gone to Bethlehem and been in Jerusalem at one of the three feasts.
-All Jewish males were compelled to attend.
+If the census was taken over a period of time, then Joseph and Mary could have gone to Bethlehem and been in Jerusalem during one of the three feasts, which all Jewish males were compelled to attend.

 The three feasts are:

-1. Unleavened Bread (which includes Passover): which was in spring.
+1. Unleavened Bread (which includes Passover): in spring.

 Jerusalem covered one square mile and had an estimated population of 200,000, with one million pilgrims annually, mainly arriving for the religious feasts.